TykTechnologies/tyk/plugin_build/README.md

 Copy these to the same directory as your stubs.

+Open both of these files and remove the `// +build ignore` comment from the first line

-Open the *.pb.gw.go and *.pb.go files, you must change the package name from whatever was generated, to `main`, so the header for all files should read:
+Open the ``*.pb.gw.go` and `*.pb.go` files, you must change the package name from whatever was generated, to `main`, so the header for all files should read:

     ```go